top of page

 Closes:

 The board of directors of may choose to extend the period of the share offer, if we have not reached any of our fundraising targets by this date.
-Further information about this can be found in the "Your Investment" section of our business plan on page 30.
+Further information can be found in our share offer document.

 cross-square-circle.png